Recursos TIC - MÚSICA. CORTAME UN RAMITO VERDE.

 Presentacion.swf (application/x-shockwave-flash Object) Aprendo Musica y solfeo con las TIC.
 Recursos gratuitos - RECURSOS PARA E. PRIMARIA.
 Juegos de Música.
 Actividades de Música para PDI.
 Music games: piano, guitar, notes, rhithm, pitch, drums online ear trainings.
 Music - Free Online Games & Interactives for Kids.
 Fun Stuff: Interactive Games For Kids.

 Art and Music Learning Games For Kids.
 Music Games for Kids - Kids' Musical Games - Games with Music - Kaboose.com.
 Classics for Kids.
 Educational Music Games for Kids: Fun Interactive Classical Music Games for Girls and Boys, Gifts for Kids Galore.
 Sphinx Kids!
 Classical Music Interactive Learning & Games.

+Home.
+Homemade Musical Instruments.
 All children love music, and what better way to inspire them than by making their own homemade musical instruments!

+Some thoughts on music teaching ideas.
+Here are some ways in which you could teach homeschool music: Learn a Musical Instrument You can either: Zen Home Education: Music Education, Music Maitri, Musical Instruments, Singing, Dancing.
+Music Education in Homeschool – Guest Post.
 Today’s guest post is from Kate at Modern Alternative Mama showing us just how easy it is to include music in our homeschool.